-BEFORE THE SUBCOMMITTEE ON TELECOMMUNICATIONS AND FINANCE UNITED STATES HOUSE OF REPRESENTATIVES
+BEFORE THE SUBCOMMITTEE ON ENVIRONMENT, CREDIT AND RURAL DEVELOPMENT UNITED STATES HOUSE OF REPRESENTATIVES

-MAY 25, 1994
+JUNE 14, 1994

-Chairman Markey and Members of the Committee:
+Chairman Johnson and Members of the Committee:

-I am pleased to appear today to testify on behalf of the Securities and Exchange Commission ("Commission" or "SEC") regarding derivative financial instruments and the General Accounting Office's ("GAO") report concerning financial derivatives ("GAO Report").
+I am pleased to appear today to testify on behalf of the Securities and Exchange Commission ("Commission" or "SEC") regarding derivative financial instruments and the reports issued by the Commodity Futures Trading Commission ("CFTC") and the General Accounting Office ("GAO") concerning financial derivatives.1

 It is widely recognized that derivative instruments2 are important financial management tools that, in many respects, reflect the unique strength and innovation of the American capital markets.
 In fact, U.S. markets and market professionals have been the global leaders in derivatives technology and development.3 When used properly, derivatives provide significant benefits to corporations, financial institutions, and institutional investors in managing the risks of their business exposures or financial assets.
-Derivatives permit corporations and local governments to lower their funding costs and, in many instances, can be a cheaper and more liquid way of attaining desired exposure than a position in the cash market.
+Derivatives permit corporations and local governments to lower their funding costs.
+They also can be a cheaper and more liquid way of attaining desired exposure than a position in the cash market.
 OTC derivative products frequently are preferred by investors because such contracts can be structured to match their particular portfolios or investment strategies and their flexibility enables businesses to control ancillary risk in their commercial and investment transactions.
-Indeed, properly used, such products can facilitate the ability of an institution to undertake a variety of investments, expand credit availability, and help absorb or dampen market shocks.
+Derivative products can facilitate the ability of an institution to invest, to expand credit availability, and to absorb or dampen market shocks.

-At the same time, it is acknowledged that the complexity and leverage inherent in these instruments require special scrutiny of their usage.
-As others have noted, even though these instruments may serve to reduce risk in many situations, in an aberrant, stressful market the leverage, complexity, liquidity risk, and global nature of OTC derivatives may make dealing with exigent circumstances more difficult.
+At the same time, it is acknowledged that the complexity and leverage inherent in these instruments require special scrutiny of their usage.4 As others have noted, in an aberram, stressful market the leverage, complexity, liquidity risk, and global nature of OTC derivatives may make dealing with exigent circumstances more difficult.
 This is because derivatives, both listed and OTC, tend to link different market segments.
 Thus, a failure in one part of the system, such as the insolvency of a major intermediary or a sharp fall in a specific market, potentially could reverberate throughout the financial markets.
 Although these concerns may not be unique to derivatives, this is an area where we are concerned that a difference in degree becomes a difference in kind.

 Broadly speaking, there are two types of risks regulators are addressing regarding derivative instruments.
 The first is firm-specific risk.
 This is the risk that an individual firm might mismanage its derivatives activities and incur significant losses.
-Such losses could be incurred by a dealer subject to the Commission's financial responsibility and oversight rules, a corporate end-user that may be subject to the Commission's disclosure rules, or a mutual fund subject to the Commission's disclosure and substantive regulation.
-The second risk is systemic risk, or the risk that losses at one firm could spillover to other firms, that market liquidity will deteriorate if many market participants try to liquidate their positions at the same time, or that cash market trading activities, designed to adjust derivatives exposures, could unduly disrupt the cash markets.
+Such losses could be incurred by a dealer subject to the Commission's financial responsibility and oversight rules, a corporate end-user subject to the Commission's disclosure rules, or a mutual fund subject to the Commission's substantive and disclosure regulation.
+The second risk is systemic risk, or the risk that losses at one firm could spill over to other firms, that market liquidity will deteriorate if many market participants try to liquidate their positions at the same time, or that cash market trading activities, designed to adjust derivatives exposures, could unduly disrupt the cash markets.